Zohar Zisapel: Career

-Creating the RAD Group

-The Zisapel brothers had expanded their focus beyond miniature modems.
-While RAD would go on to release its first fiber optic product in 1986 and its first multiplexer one year later, the Zisapels were developing new ideas for communications products for enterprise applications - adapters for servers and security appliances; integrated network management solutions; video conferencing infrastructure and development tools; wireless devices, and other industry niches.
-But rather than follow the traditional industry paradigm by having their one existing company branch out into new areas beyond its original mandate, the Zisapels decided to found a new company that would focus on each specific industry niche they targeted.
-This approach grew into the RAD Group, a family of independent companies that develop, manufacture and market solutions for diverse segments of the networking and telecommunications industries.
+The Zisapel brothers expanded their focus beyond miniature modems.
+While RAD would go on to release its first fiber optic product in 1986 and its first multiplexer one year later, the Zisapels were developing new ideas for communications products for enterprise applications, including adapters for servers and security appliances, integrated network management solutions, video conferencing infrastructure and development tools, wireless devices, and other industry niches.
+Rather than having their existing company branch out into new areas beyond its original mandate, the Zisapels found a new company that would focus on each specific industry niche they targeted.
+This approach grew into the RAD Group, a family of independent companies that develop, manufacture, and market solutions for diverse segments of the networking and telecommunications industries.

-Business philosophy and corporate values

 Business philosophy

-What was unique about the Zisapels' business philosophy was that each company would operate independently, without a holding company, but all of the companies would be guided by them under a collective strategic umbrella.
-Companies may cooperate in the development of their solutions, engage in joint marketing activities and benefit from a common management structure.
-This decentralized business philosophy was designed to maximize the advantages inherent in smaller business units, such as flexibility, entrepreneurial spirit and management focus.
+Each company operated independently and without a holding company, but all of the companies would be guided under a collective strategic umbrella.
+The companies could cooperate in the development of their solutions, engage in joint marketing activities, and benefit from a common management structure.
+This decentralized business philosophy was designed to maximize the advantages inherent in smaller business units, such as flexibility, entrepreneurial spirit, and management focus.
 As a result, since 1984, when the RAD Group came into being, it has spawned more than 185 companies, 8 IPOs and 19 mergers and acquisitions.

-Charitable work
+Activism

-One of Zisapel’s charitable contributions is to donate fully equipped computer rooms to educational institutions that serve children at risk and children from disadvantaged backgrounds.
+One of Zisapel’s charitable contributions was to donate fully equipped computer rooms to educational institutions that serve children at risk and children from disadvantaged backgrounds.
 More than ten such projects are undertaken each year by RAD at a cost of approximately $500,000 annually.
-Zohar and Yehuda Zisapel have also donated $4.5 million to establish the Sara and Moshe Zisapel Nanoelectronics Center at their alma mater, the Technion, named in memory of their parents.
+Zohar and Yehuda Zisapel also donated $4.5 million to establish the Sara and Moshe Zisapel Nanoelectronics Center at their alma mater, the Technion, named in memory of their parents.

+From its early years, Zohar served as a member of the Board of Trustees of the Academic College of Tel Aviv-Yafo.
+Between 2005 and 2009 he served as chairman of its executive committee.
+He also contributed to the establishment of a large solar system located on campus.
+The system has been generating electricity since 2012, and its operation funds several tuition assistance scholarships awarded annually to computer science students.